gsdlab/ClaferChocoSoo/README.md

 * [Maven 2+](http://maven.apache.org/download.cgi).
 Required for building the projects and linking all dependencies
 * [ChocoSolver](https://github.com/gsdlab/chocosolver).
 This is a Maven dependency for the project, so it should be installed (`mvn install`) as well.

-### Building
+### Procedures

 * Using Maven, run: `mvn install` over the project.
-* Two binaries will appear in the `target` subfolder: `claferchocosoo-0.3.5-jar-with-dependencies.jar` that contains all the required dependencies and standalone, and `claferchocosoo-0.3.5.jar`, which does not include them.
+* Two binaries will appear in the `target` subfolder: `claferchocosoo-0.3.5-jar-with-dependencies.jar` that is standalone and contains all the required dependencies, and `claferchocosoo-0.3.5.jar` that is not.

 ### Important: Branches must correspond